 Builders - These students build the robot.
 Builder jobs include:

-- In the Club:Help build the robot.
+- In the Class:Help build the robot.
 Fill out weekly building analysis.
 When the robot is being tested, update group notebook and brainstorm future upgrades.

 - At the Tournament: Be ready to help fix the robot if something breaks.
 Talk to other teams and learn how they built their robots.
 Sketch out the good ideas you see to try when back in class/club.